clickup/ent-framework/docs/classes/Schema.md

 [@clickup/ent-framework](../README.md) / [Exports](../modules.md) / Schema

-# Class: Schema<TTable, TUniqueKey\>
+# Class: Schema\<TTable, TUniqueKey\>

 Schema is like a "table" in some database (sharded, but it's beyond the scope of Schema).
 It is also a factory of Query: it knows how to build runnable Query objects.
-This 2nd role is database engine specific (e.g. there might be SQLSchema, RedisSchema etc.): such composition simplifies the code and lowers the number of abstractions.
+This 2nd role is database engine specific (e.g. there might be PgSchema, RedisSchema etc.): such composition simplifies the code and lowers the number of abstractions.

 The set of supported Queries is opinionated and is crafted carefully to